Grow your super with Government co-contributions

 Tax deduction vs Government co-contribution

-If you claim a tax deduction for your contributions, you won’t be eligible to also receive the Government co-contribution.
+If you claim a tax deduction for all of your contributions, you won’t be eligible to also receive the Government co-contribution.
 Consider which option would give you the greatest financial benefit.
 You can also seek financial advice for more information.

 -